Fouad-Mhz/04_Mri_image_classification/README.md

 ## Prerequisites

-You should have Docker installed on your machine to use this model. you will need to download the model: https://drive.google.com/file/d/1-77OVZFZwxeh-JkJZGC9VLxZx1eamBa1/view?usp=sharing
+- You should have Docker installed on your machine to use this model.
+- You will need to download the model: https://drive.google.com/file/d/1-77OVZFZwxeh-JkJZGC9VLxZx1eamBa1/view?usp=sharing

 ## Steps to Run